dtison/bitcoin-utilities/README.md

 ## Do not

-- Put WIF files into Git.
-- Commit `.bitcoin-utilities.sh`.
-- Paste WIFs into web sites.
+- Paste Private Keys into any web sites.
-- Upload WIFs to any Storage or Cloud services.
+- Upload Private Keys to any Storage or Cloud services, or send via email.
-- Send descriptor exports containing private keys to other people.
+- Descriptor wallet exports are the same risk, if made using listdescriptors true.
-- Leave WIFs or private descriptors in shell history unnecessarily.
+- Leave Private Keys or your Passphrase in your shell history.
-- Run the scripts on a machine you do not trust.
+- Run the scripts on a machine you do not trust, or with unverified software (See note below, **Verify Bitcoin Core Before Use** )

 ## Remember